runrig-coop/the-runrig-plan/overview.md

 ## Strategy
 ### Part of a Larger Ecosystem
-Brought to its fullest potential, Runrig goes far beyond what a single software project or platform can achieve.
+Brought to its full potential, Runrig goes far beyond what a single software project or platform can achieve.
 Its main value proposition is that it opens up new ways for complex, distributed networks of groups and individuals to collaborate freely and productively.
 It would be arrogance to presume that we